16th December 2015

 These treats are so tasty, you’ll want to have a nibble yourself.
 Just make sure you leave some left for the dogs!
 It’s best to grind up the flax seeds in this recipe, as your dog will get the most nutritional value out of them that way.
 Now where did we put that bone-shaped biscuit cutter?

-Inspired by a German Sheppard that loves blueberries, these yummy treats are easy to make.
-When cut into a cute shape, the biscuits also make great gifts for any dog owner.
-This recipe makes 12 biscuits that can last up to two weeks in a sealed container, so your pet doesn’t have to scoff them all straight away (but they’ll probably be tempted to).
+Combining blueberries with cheese and a dash of apple, these yummy treats are easy to make - providing a delicious, preservative-free reward for your dog!
+This recipe makes 12-24 biscuits that should be kept in a sealed container in the fridge, so your pet doesn’t have to scoff them all straight away (but they’ll probably want to).

 Puppy power smoothies